malfell/ant-game/README.md

     the last arrow key, the ant will freeze for a bit before being able to move.
 [] Food can currently spawn on the ant hill.
 Shouldn't do that.

+-----UNFINISHED FUNCTIONALITY----------------
+Most of the unfinished functionality is in plans.txt